kennethaweberii/Neck_Muscle_Segmentation/README.md

 <img src="https://github.com/kennethaweberii/Neck_Muscle_Segmentation/blob/main/segmentation_figure.jpg" width="500">
 </p>

-This model was develoepd using NiftyNet.
-NiftyNet is a TensorFlow-based open-source convolutional neural networks (CNN) platform for research in medical image analysis and image-guided therapy.
+This model was developed using NiftyNet.
+NiftyNet is a TensorFlow-based open-source convolutional neural networks (CNN) platform for research in medical image analysis.
+The model and code here have been tested on an Ubuntu 18.04.5 LTS workstation using only the CPU.

 https://github.com/NifTK/NiftyNet